erdnaxeli/clip/docs/user guide/non_cli_app.md

           return
         end
       else
-        # we get here if the user typed ^D
+        # we get here if the user types ^D
         puts
         return
       end